GrantHolcombe/react-interview-assignment/README.md

 React Interview Assignment
 ==========================

 The purpose of this assignment is for us to gauge your competence with JavaScript, CSS, and React.
 You will build a very simple API-driven single-page app.
 This assignment should take less than two hours to complete.
+You should fork this repo and provide us with a link to your fork when you are done.

 The app should do the following (see screenshots folder for examples):
 1. Show an index of posts (screenshot 1).
 Write this code in the Posts/All component.